-The Walther PPS M2 ($449.99) is a newer version of the PPS.
-It carries over some of the features from the PPS, but it’s thinner and has a different grip texture Walther borrowed from the PPQ models.
+A successor to the Walther PPS, the PPS M2 carries over some of the features from the PPS, but it’s thinner and has a different grip texture Walther borrowed from the PPQ models.

 You’ll get large white dot sights so you can quickly acquire your target.
 The thin 1-inch thick frame gives you an easy to conceal gun that’s large enough to fit your whole hand on.

 The PPS M2 has front and rear serrations so you can rack the gun easier.
 You don’t have to rely on your grip strength.